essdot/js-lessons/doc/functions.md

 # Functions

-In Javascript, functions are objects:
+In JavaScript, functions are objects:

 ```javascript
 const myObj = {}